Pungyeon/clean-go-article/proposal.md

 }
 ```

 This is actually not too bad.
 However, there is one glaring problem with this.
 Errors in golang, are simply just an `interface` which implements a function (`Error()`) which returns a string.
 Therefore, we are now hardcoding the expected error code into our code base.
 This isn't too great.
-Mainly, because if we wish to change this error message to something else at another point, our code is too closely coupled, meaning that we would have to change our code in, possibly, many different places.
+Mainly, because if  the error message value changes, our code breaks (softly).
+Our code is too closely coupled, meaning that we would have to change our code in, possibly, many different places.
 Even worse would be, if a client used our package to write this code.
-Their software would inexplicably break all of a sudden after a package update, should we choose to change the message of the returnign error.
+Their software would inexplicably break all of a sudden after a package update, should we choose to change the message of the returnig error.
 This is quite obviously something that we want to avoid.
-Fortunately, this fix is very simple.
+Fortunately, the fix is very simple.

 ```go
 package clean